jonathanbernal25/aws-tyk/README.md

 # Deploy Tyk on AWS
 This repo provides a starting point to quickly deploy one of various types of Tyk archiectures on AWS.
-Each CloudFormation (.yaml) file deploys a single type of architecture.
+Each CloudFormation (.yaml) file deploys a type of architecture.
-Under the `/deployments` directory, select an architecture relevant for your use-case.
+Under the `/deployments` directory, select the architecture relevant to your use-case.

 NOTE: FOR AMAZONLINUX2 ONLY

-# Available Architectures
+# Architectures

 ## Development
 The development architecture deploys all components onto a single EC2 instance.